denni5lin/reaction-game/README.md

 ## Description

-Test Your Reactions!
+This is a basic game to test your reaction time!

 ## Instructions

 Click on the boxes and circles as quickly as you can!
+There isn't a start button so be ready the moment page loads.
+The boxes and circles will pop up at random time and location.

 ## License